Quia Sum, Cogito: Chapter 4

 He gives his typical graceful nod, “Take care of yourself.
 Until next time.
 Integrity with function.”
 He salutes me with a tip of his tea before going back to drinking it and I take my leave.

 The walk back up to my office is needed to collect my presentation.
 On the way, I check the time stamp in which Scott gave me an odd look and replay the captured log.
-I watch it twice before I realize what it is, something that I’ve never seen on him before so it was hard to place: Scott was jealous that I was on a first name basis professionally with one of the obürgs.
+I watch it twice before I can place the expression, something that I’ve never seen on him before so it was hard to identify: Scott was jealous that I was on a first name basis professionally with one of the obürgs.
 I smile because of it.
 I got one up on him.
 On Scott.
 He’s always been so stoic, so unreadable, and I made him jealous.

 Half way across, the top of the Broken Gear rises just above the floorline, mounted to the side.
 I’ve always known the diameter to be as wide as I am tall (the rare person that walks the bridge could put the size in perspective), but being close enough to touch it provides newfound respect for both the material (seems to be actual metal) and sheer volume of it.
 I can’t help but stall for a few moments to admire the overwhelming awe of the icon I’m standing above.
 The amount of detail that was put into making each of the rounded teeth identical, the consistent formation of the outer edge, except for the break right at the top where the thinner intricate spider web of cross beams can barely be seen.
 Stunning.